 Driving in Queensland on an interstate or overseas licence

-- only drive the class of motor vehicle authorised on that licence
+- drive only the class of motor vehicle authorised on that licence

 - show your licence to a police officer when asked to do so.

-You can’t drive in Queensland if:
+When you can’t drive in Queensland

-- your authority to drive in Queensland has been suspended because you:
+- your authority to drive in Queensland has been suspended because you

-- have not paid fines issued to you
+- haven’t paid fines issued to you

 - have been convicted of driving at more than 40km/hr over the speed limit

-- your authority to drive in Queensland on your overseas licence has been withdrawn because you:
+- your authority to drive in Queensland on your overseas licence has been withdrawn because you

-- become medically unfit to drive safely
+- are medically unfit to drive safely

 Learn the Queensland road rules